jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

     Accounts are similar to groups in that our current model has all user accounts belonging to a single higher-level account object ("jhpce" in jhpce3 and "generic" in cms (for some reason -- there's also a csub account) (and the small number of c-*-10101 users happen to be in the "sysadmin" account)).

     Note that one _can_ use the fact that all users are in the same account to limit the total number of users in the cluster who can do some things, like submit jobs, or whatever the parameter category is.
+But take care to consider whether you are limiting what everyone can do, in aggregate, not individually.

 ```